The Guide

 2. drainctl notify test — sends a test message

-3. Check the Application Event Log for "webhook notification failed" or "ntfy notification failed" warnings
+3. Check the DrainCtl event log for "webhook notification failed", "ntfy notification failed", or "email notification failed" warnings

-4. Verify network connectivity from the RDSH server to the webhook/ntfy endpoint
+4. Verify network connectivity from the RDSH server to the webhook/ntfy/SMTP endpoint

 Dashboard shows "Offline" for a registered server